Progressbar-Discord-Server/PB95-Datamining/README.md

 # PB95-Datamining
 Datamining is done through comparing the `main.lua` files contained in the `resources.car` file.

-Keep in mind that builds are decompiled by hand using a script ([Check out this folder for more info](https://github.com/Progressbar-Discord-Server/PB95-Datamining/tree/main/decompiling)) and we only compare changes for the mobile version.
+Keep in mind that builds are decompiled by hand using a script ([Check out this folder for more info](https://github.com/Progressbar-Discord-Server/PB95-Datamining/tree/main/decompiling)).

 **It is currently impossible to recompile the game from the source code.**